 "Then you shall go on forward from there and come to the terebinth tree of Tabor.
 There three men going up to God at Bethel will meet you, one carrying three young goats, another carrying three loaves of bread, and another carrying a skin of wine.
 And they will greet you and give you two loaves of bread, which you shall receive from their hands."

 a.
 The terebinth tree of Tabor . . . three men . . . three young goats . . . three loaves of bread . . . a skin of wine . . . they will greet you and give you.
-Again, Samuel is giving Saul such specific predictions that they can be exactly verified.
-God may have a place for vague, broad words (such as saying to an audience of five hundred people, “There is someone here with a headache . . .”), but they are not remarkable evidence of prophecy.
+Again, Samuel gave Saul specific predictions so they could be exactly verified.
+God may have a place for vague, broad words (such as saying to an audience of 500 people, "There is someone here with a headache"), but they are not remarkable evidence of prophecy.

 b.
 Which you shall receive: It would be unusual for men to simply give a stranger like Saul loaves of bread.
-But as king, Saul will be often receiving gifts, so this was a good way to speak to confirm to him his position as king.
+But as king, Saul will often receive gifts, so this was a good way to confirm his anointing as king.

 i.
-Wasn’t two loaves of bread a strange present?
-“The more strange the present was, the more fit it was for a sign of God’s extraordinary providence in Saul’s affairs.”
+Two loaves of bread were a strange present, but "The more strange the present was, the more fit it was for a sign of God's extraordinary providence in Saul's affairs."
 (Poole)

 4. (5-7) Samuel tells Saul of a third sign to confirm what God has done.